nellymaw/google-sheet-password-vault/README.md

 - If a search returned empty there would be an AttributeError, that has been resolved.
 - User use empty username.
 - Fix bug where new users could not log in.
+- When an password or master password tried to be passed empty and no errors were returned.

 ### Known Bugs
 - No known bugs remaining.